Resolution and Processing of Complaints of Discrimination

 Protection from Retaliation

 Retaliation against employees for opposition to discrimination or participation in the discrimination complaint process is unlawful and will not be tolerated.
-This includes complainants, witnesses, and others who provide information concerning such claims.
-We will work aggressively, and in concert with the WPA and WPEA, to protect employees from reprisal for participation in such protected activity, including the reporting of waste, fraud, and abuse in government practices.
+This includes retaliation against complainants, witnesses, and others who provide information concerning such claims.
+Additionally, FDA will work aggressively and in accordance with the WPA and WPEA, to protect employees from reprisal for participation in such protected activity, including the reporting of waste, fraud, and abuse in government practices.

-Supervisors and managers serve as agents of FDA and bear a special responsibility to ensure that the work environment is free from discrimination, harassment and retaliation, while also retaining and developing an inclusive workforce that reflects the multi-cultural society we serve.
+Supervisors and managers serve as agents of FDA and bear a special responsibility to ensure that the work environment is free from discrimination, harassment, and retaliation, while also retaining and developing a diverse and inclusive workforce that reflects the multi-cultural society we serve.
 FDA remains strongly dedicated to these principles as it pursues its critical mission of protecting and promoting America's health.

-This memorandum supersedes the memorandum from the Commissioner of Food and Drugs dated January 8, 2010 to all FDA employees.
+This memorandum supersedes the memorandum from the Acting Commissioner of Food and Drugs dated January 4, 2016 to all FDA employees.